infantiablue/techika/src/blog/posts/follow-your-passion.md

 This matters because every serious pursuit eventually becomes difficult.
 Programming includes debugging, documentation, and maintaining old code.
 Writing includes research, revision, rejection, and long periods without readers.
 Teaching includes preparation, administration, and difficult conversations.
 A person who expects passion to feel effortless may quit exactly when deeper interest could have started to grow.

 James Dyson’s story is a useful example.
 Dyson did not create a successful vacuum cleaner because he had one burst of inspiration and then followed a feeling.
 According to the Dyson company’s account, he built **5,127 prototypes** before developing the first bagless vacuum cleaner that worked as intended.
-The idea mattered, but so did iteration, technical learning, and the willingness to continue through failure.
+The idea mattered, but so did iteration, technical learning, discipline and the willingness to continue through failure.

-Passion may begin the work.
-Competence often makes the work more satisfying.
+> Passion gets you to the starting line, but discipline takes you across the finish line.

 ## The Sweet Spot Is an Overlap, Not a Feeling

-A useful way to think about career direction is as an overlap of three circles:
+A useful way to think about succes pathway is as an overlap of three circles:

 - **What you are good at**
 - **What you love to do**